 How to store leftover candy melt?

-Any extra candy melt you’ve melted can be put inside an airtight container either at room temperature or in the fridge.
+You can store leftover candy melts inside an airtight container either at room temperature or in the fridge.
 Keeping your candy melt away from the air can prevent it from drying out and becoming stale.

-I recommend transferring your leftover candy melt to a ziplock bag, flattening it.
+I recommend transferring your leftover candy melt to a ziplock bag and flattening it.
 Once it solidifies, it will be in the form of a bark that you can simply melt again the next time you need to use it.

 Can I use canola oil to thin candy melts?